 The robot copes with the routine:

-- faster than a person;
+• faster than a person;

-- no mistakes associated with the “human factor”;
+• no mistakes associated with the “human factor”;

-- no vacations, weekends, and breaks;
+• no vacations, weekends, or breaks;

-- with a predictable and easily controllable result.
+• with a predictable and easily controllable result.

 Implementing RPA does not rebuild the existing workflow.
 Replacing humans with robots does not change the principle of work organization.
-When the performer is changed – the speed increases, the number of errors decreases.
+When the performer is altered – the speed increases, the number of errors decreases.

 For more info, see our Robotic Process Automation Guide: All You Need To Know About RPA.